 "[There] was a time where the mayor and the manager in KC actually weren’t speaking to each other,” Lucas said.
 “That’s hard for everybody.”

-Lucas + Platt have their disagreements, but they said the system is good, and their communication + honesty is important.
+Like anyone, Lucas and Platt have their disagreements, but they said their system is good, and that communication + honesty are important

 “We’re a unit.
 We’re a team.
 And we’ve got to be unified if we’re ever going to make transformative change,” Platt said.